 Welcome to Kathmandu!
 A Company representative will meet you outside the customs and immigration area at the airport and escort you to the hotel.
 Late in the afternoon or early evening, there will be a briefing on the trek arrangements and important information about your stay in Nepal.

 In the late morning, we take a scenic flight to Pokhara (2,700′), passing over the deep valleys and rivers of central Nepal and taking in views of the Ganesh, Dhaulagiri, and Annapurna Himals.
 After checking into our lovely hotel we’ll enjoy a poolside lunch.
-This evening, you’ll enjoy a tour of the hostel and cultural show with the group and all the kids at Lama Pasang’s Children’s Care Home.

 From Pokhara we take a very early 17 minute flight up the spectacular Kali Gandaki Gorge lying between the peaks of Dhaulagiri (26,788′) and Annapurna (26,538′) to Jomsom (9,053′), the administrative center of the Mustang district.
 Upon arrival, we meet our trekking staff and begin hiking along the banks of the Kali Gandaki River to Kagbeni (9,315′), a medieval looking village that is the “gateway” to Mustang.
 We are now in the rain shadow of the Himalaya, and it’s easy to see how closely this area geographically resembles Tibet.
 The peak of Nilgiri (23,166’) dominates the southern skyline.
 (3 – 3 ½ hours hiking.)